 Pectus deformity is often associated with other musculoskeletal problems, sometimes called 'pectus posture'.
 All patients as part of our follow-up pectus program will be shown specific exercises that will help other posture-related problems such as stooped shoulders.

 Maybe.
 The Pectus Clinic works with the department of Physiotherapy at Spire St. Anthony’s and in conjunction with them have developed some specific exercise programs around musculoskeletal issues often seen in patients with pigeon chest.
 If required, during your assessment a recommendation for additional physiotherapy will be made.
 This can then be booked to follow the bracing follow-up.

-Swimming is probably best avoided, as continual immersion in water will affect the 'wear and tear' of the brace.
-Remember, once the 12 weeks is completed (or even after 6 weeks for short periods) most will be able to start wearing the brace less often and with period's off when they are able to play any sport they like including swimming.
+Swimming is best avoided with the brace on, as continual immersion in water will affect the 'wear and tear' of the brace.
+Remember, once the 8 weeks is completed the brace is removed daily and with period's off when they are able to play any sport they like including swimming.

 The overall cost of the pectus-bracing program is designed to be affordable and certainty when compared to the cost of dental bracing is comparable.
 For costs and payment methods please contact the Pectus Clinic administrator.

 The Pectus Clinic was set up specifically to offer the best impartial advice for your pectus deformity.
-Because its run by doctors and other health care professionals who truly understand chest wall problems in general and pectus deformities specifically we can provide all the information you need and help you decide what options you have.
+Because its run by doctors and other health care professionals who truly understand chest wall problems and pectus deformities specifically, we can provide all the information you need and help you decide what options you have.

 - Bracing in older patients: the story of Joni, our Finnish musician and his story